square/mobile-payments-sdk-react-native/example/README.md

 Click "Locations" in the left navigation and make note of the Default Test Account's **Location ID** as well.
 These values will be used in the next step.

 ## 3. Configure the SDK
-* For iOS: Replace your Square Application ID in [Config.m](./ios/MobilePaymentsSdkReactNativeExample/Config.m#L14).
+* For iOS: Replace your Square Credentials in [Info.plist](./ios/MobilePaymentsSdkReactNativeExample/Info.plist#L75).
-* For Android: Replace your Square Application Id in [MainApplication.kt](./android/app/src/main/java/mobilepaymentssdkreactnative/example/MainApplication.kt#L37).
+* For Android: Replace your Square Credentials in [app.properties](./android/app/app.properties).
+You must create the app.properties file using this example [app.properties.example](./android/app/app.properties.example)
-* Then, for both platforms: Replace your Access Token and Location ID in [PermissionsScreen.tsx](src/Screens/PermissionsScreen.tsx#L158-L159)

 ## 4. Run the app
 1. Make sure you're in the root folder of the repository.